netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    * Access Control List (ACL)

-   The following terms are used throughout this document:
+   The following definitions and acronyms are used throughout this document:

+   * Network Access Control List (NACL)

-   * User group based ACL (UCL):
+   * User group based Control List (UCL) model:
    : A YANG data model for policy-based network access
      control that specifies an extension to the IETF ACL model defined in {{!RFC8519}}.
      It allows policy enforcement based on the group identity, which can be used both at the network device level and at the network/administrative domain level.

    * Endpoint:
-   : refers to a host device or end user that actually connects to a network.
-Host device refers to servers, IoTs and other devices owned by the enterprise.
+   : refers to an end-user or host device that actually connects to a network.
+     An end-user is defined as a person.
+A host device provides compute, memory, storage and networking capabilities and connects to the network without any user intervention.
+Host devices refer to servers, IoTs and other devices owned by the enterprise.

 #  Sample Usage